Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Results: a consistent solution via resonant freeze-out

 The viability of our benchmark point relies on the near-degeneracy condition $m_{\Phi_h} \approx 2m_\chi$, which at first glance might appear to require fine-tuning.
-However, as demonstrated in Section~\ref{sec:uv_origin}, this mass relation is not an arbitrary coincidence but rather a natural consequence of the underlying strongly-coupled gauge dynamics.
+However, we argue that this mass relation is not an arbitrary coincidence but a technically natural feature that can be motivated by an underlying strongly-coupled gauge theory.

+First, the required proximity to the resonance is physically constrained by the resonance width.
+As discussed in Section~\ref{subsec:resonance_plot}, the viable window for the detuning parameter $\delta$ is of the order $\delta \sim \Gamma_{\Phi_h}/(2m_\chi) \sim 10^{-3}$.
+This means that the required "tuning" is set by the particle physics of the resonance itself.
+Furthermore, as demonstrated in~\ref{app:uv_motivation} this small value of $\delta$ is radiatively stable and thus technically natural.

-In composite theories, mass ratios between different hadron states are determined by the dynamics of confinement and are typically $\mathcal{O}(1)$ numbers fixed by group theory factors~\cite{Weinberg1996,Manohar1998}.
-The specific ratio $m_{\Phi_h}/m_\chi \approx 2$ emerges naturally in our SU(3)$_H$ framework through the following mechanism:
+Second, this mass relation can emerge dynamically.
+In composite theories, the mass ratios between different hadron-like states are determined by the dynamics of confinement and are typically $\mathcal{O}(1)$ numbers~\cite{Weinberg1996,Manohar1998}.
+As detailed in Section~\ref{sec:uv_origin}, if our dark sector arises from a confining SU(3)$_H$ gauge theory, the specific ratio $m_{\Phi_h}/m_\chi \approx 2$ can be naturally obtained.
+In this picture, $\chi$ is identified with the lightest dark baryon and $\Phi_h$ with the lightest scalar meson.
+Standard scaling relations, supported by lattice studies, then predict this near-degeneracy~\cite{Georgi1984,Manohar1983,LatKMI2016}.

-\textbf{dark matter as a composite baryon:} The stable dark matter candidate $\chi$ is identified with the lightest baryon of the hidden sector, a three-constituent bound state analogous to the proton in QCD.
-Its mass scales as $m_\chi \approx (N_c/4\pi)\Lambda_H$, where $\Lambda_H$ is the confinement scale~\cite{Georgi1984,Manohar1983}.

-\textbf{the resonance as a scalar meson:} The heavy mediator $\Phi_h$ corresponds to the lightest scalar meson, a quark-antiquark bound state analogous to the $\sigma$ meson in QCD.
-Lattice studies of strongly-coupled gauge theories indicate that such states typically have masses $m_{\Phi_h} \approx (0.3$--$0.7)\Lambda_H$~\cite{LatKMI2016,LSD2014}.